 |Alma Mater:||Cal State Fullerton|

 Mike Kirby joined the Nebraska baseball staff in August of 2014 as the team’s assistant head coach.
-Kirby assists Coach Erstad in directing the Husker offense, coaches Nebraska’s infielders and catchers, and coaches third base.
+Kirby is the team’s third-base coach and also coaches Nebraska’s infielders.

 In Kirby’s first season at Nebraska in 2015 the Huskers reached the Big Ten Tournament for the fourth straight season.
 Once again the Huskers played solid defense behind their pitchers with a fielding percentage of .976, which was tied for 20th nationally.
 Two Husker position players were taken in the MLB Draft, including catcher Tanner Lubach in the ninth round by the Angels and infielder Blake Headley in the 20th round by the Cubs.

-Kirby joined the Huskers after three seasons at Fullerton, his second stint with the Titans, where he coached first base, infielders and served as the program’s recruiting coordinator.
+Kirby joined the Huskers after three seasons at Cal State Fullerton, his second stint with the Titans, where he coached first base, infielders and served as the program’s recruiting coordinator.
 His first class in 2012 was ranked 23rd in the country by Baseball America, producing National Freshman Pitcher of the Year Thomas Eshelman and Big West Conference Pitcher of the Year Justin Garza.
 Both Eshelman and Garza pitched for the USA Collegiate Baseball National Team during the summer of 2014.
-Eshelman was named an All-American each of the past three seasons and was a second-round pick by Houston in 2015.
+Eshelman was named an All-American each of his last three seasons and was a second-round pick by Houston in 2015.

 After spending nine years working in sales for the Los Angeles Angels of Anaheim (1999-2008), Kirby joined Buddy Goldsmith’s UNLV coaching staff for the 2008 season.
 While in Las Vegas he served as the Rebels’ third base coach and helped develop the catchers.
 While in Las Vegas, Kirby was instrumental in helping Xavier Scruggs win the Mountain West Conference’s triple crown with a .379 average, 20 home runs and 65 RBIs.